NorwegianVeterinaryInstitute/BioinfTraining/working_with_hpc.md

 This command has many options, as do other commands under unix.
 One set of options that is commonly used with `rsync` is `-rauPW`.

-### checking that file transfer completed without incident:

-You can either:
->  - redo rsyn with same options: if the transfer was successfull, nothing will be synchronized (same content).
->  - use **hash** programs that generates a code based on file content (for both original and transfered/copied file).
-If both codes are identical, this means that the content of each files are identical i.e. that the file transfer was successull.
-> use for ex. `md5sum file_origin`and `md5sum file_transfered` and compare codes.

-> Better to [automate] the process of checkingif you have many files
-> - create file `XX_md5sum.txt`
-> - generate md5sum for each files (use expressions) and append result to `XX_md5sum.txt`
-> - `md5sum yourfiles | tee "XX"md5sum.txt`
-> - `md5sum -c "XX"md5sum.txt`
-> - remove your temporary file `XX_md5sum.txt` if test passed

 --------

 **Task**